How to Finally Get Out of Debt

 It’s time to stop the cycle.
 If you have resolved to get out of debt this year — whether it was for New Year’s or because you simply got fed up on a random Tuesday– here is how to finally meet that challenge, once and for all.
 To help, here are some ideas for not losing sight of the goal.

 At worst, debt is slavery.
 At best, it’s willful indentured servitude.

-Say your family takes home $2,500 per month from your job after taxes, but your credit cards, loans, and rent/mortgage total $2,000 each month.
+Say your family takes home $2,500 per month from your job after taxes.
+Now imagine your credit cards, loans, and rent/mortgage total $2,000 each month.
 This means that you work only one-fifth of your hours for yourself.

 Unlike slavery, though, you are free to leave this arrangement (your job) at any time.
 You just need to simply quit and look for another job with a pay increase.
 However, that is not always a simple or practical solution.

 While the act of spending money improves the mood of habitual shoppers, physical activity improves anyone’s mood.
-This is due to endorphins — natural, mood-altering chemicals released by the body in both situations.
+This is due to endorphins — natural, mood-altering chemicals the body releases in both situations.